-Once coursework is complete, student will suggest five books/articles to their committee and the committee will suggest five books/articles to the student.
-Prior to beginning their final project"thesis or portfolio"the student will be scheduled to take a program exam focusing on the suggested readings from both student and faculty members.
+Once coursework is complete, students are required to take the qualifying exam.
+This exam is covers roughly 20-30 books and/or articles about clear topics related to the student's coursework.
+Students suggest a minimum of five works and their advising committees decide on the remaining works.
 Once the student has satisfactorily passed the exam, they will meet with their advisor to finalize their application for graduation.